Expand Support for Regional Food Economies

 State Examples

-• California (2021 CA AB 778) and Hawaii (2021 HI SB 1251) have made efforts to establish benchmarks for procurement of local products in schools; New York (2018 NY SB 7503/AB 9503) did the same through its budget process.
+• California (2021 CA AB 778) has made efforts to establish benchmarks for procurement of local products in schools; New York (2018 NY SB 7503/AB 9503) did the same through its budget process.
 New York’s budget also incentivized the benchmark by offering a higher school lunch reimbursement rate for districts that sourced 30 percent local food.
+Hawai’i (2025 HI HB 328) would require the Department of Education to assist regions to form farm to school meal programs through partnerships to meet the local farm to school meal goal of 30% locally sourced products by 2030.
+The bill also allows for a plant-based meal program.

 • Maine’s (2018 ME LD 1584) comprehensive local foods economy bill increased access and consumption of local foods by expanding use of SNAP funds at farmers markets.